From Fear to Understanding: The New Perspective on Cancer as a Survival Mechanism

 The Role of Toxicity and Cellular Malnutrition in Cancer Development

 Modern lifestyles often expose individuals to a myriad of toxins found in everyday products, such as household cleaners, cosmetics, clothing, and processed foods (not everything, but almost everything that comes in a bag, a box, or a can).
-These substances frequently act as endocrine disruptors, interfering with hormonal balance and promoting an environment where cells can become damaged and mutate.
-Heavy metals like lead and mercury, found in various environmental sources, food products, bottled water, plastic containers, and cleaners, can accumulate in the body and disrupt cellular processes, further increasing the risk of cancer development (Jaishankar et al., 2014).
+While genetics play a role in cancer risk, the far greater influence lies in the epigenetic/environmental signals the body receives from diet, environment, and stress.
+These inputs collectively shape how genes are expressed [are turned on and off]—either supporting cellular repair or promoting degeneration and often act as endocrine disruptors, interfering with hormonal balance and promoting an environment where cells can become damaged and mutate.
+Heavy metals like lead and mercury, found in various environmental sources, food products, bottled water, plastic containers, and cleaners, can accumulate in the body and disrupt cellular processes, further increasing the risk of cancer development.
+(Jaishankar et al., 2014).

 What Cancer Thrives On: An Acidic, Low-Oxygen Environment